dkarthe/webjeda-blog/_posts/2014-10-01-why-webjeda.md

 <img alt="c10h14n2" title="C10h14n2 film website" itemprop="thumbnailUrl" src="/images/c10h14n2movie-mockup.jpg">

-While I was working at Cognizant Technology Solutions I always used to have a tab open on my internet browser - github.com.
+While I was working at Cognizant Technology Solutions I always used to have a tab open on my internet browser - [github.com](https://github.com){:rel='nofollow'}{:target="_blank"}.
 Cognizant has a learning period of two months in which I googled a lot about it.
 I was wondered by the contributions people do there.
 People were creating cool plugins, websites, providing information, documentations and steb by step guide for coders.

-By then I was learning html, css and a little javascript.
-I used to implement the code I learned into Github Pages to see how it comes out.
+By then I was learning HTML, CSS and a little JavaScript.
+I used to implement the code I learned into **Github Pages** to see how it comes out.
 It was not always a positive result.
 I had to debug a lot and adapt the code rather copy pasting it.

 Initially I had to design a website for my friend.
 It was supposed to have all the details of her company, contact information and frequent updation of tournament results.
 It is actually a website on online chess coaching business.
 Initially I created a website using Adobe Muse - which is a non-coders best friend.
 It was all good but I had a problem hosting it.
 I tried a free service called [vlexo](http://vlexofree.com/){:rel='nofollow'}.
 It was good for a free service but it asked us to put a linkback of their wesite in my website.
 So I was looking for an alternative.